 The UK has committed to taking a strong stand for women and girls and to promoting equity in both its programmes and in global processes such as the 2030 United Nations Agenda for Sustainable Development.
-The UK continues to work towards the UK commitment of 24 million additional family planning users between 2012 and 2020.
-The UK continues to place a strong emphasis on health, sexual and reproductive health and rights, and on women and girls.
+The UK places a strong emphasis on health, sexual and reproductive health and rights, and on gender equality.

 - European Institutions